Canon SX530 vs Sony RX100 IV

 |13.||Panasonic FZ100||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 Both the SX530 and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The SX530 was replaced by the Canon SX540, while the RX100 IV was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Sony RX100 IV Manual.
+Further information on the features and operation of the SX530 and RX100 IV can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Sony RX100 IV Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX530 and the Sony RX100 IV?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.